greezybacon/xmlconfig/README.rst

 The *debug* constant will have a ``True`` value when evaluated on host *workstation1* and ``False`` otherwise.

+Please note that you cannot execute arbitrary Python code in a ``test`` attribute.
+You cannot import other Python modules, and the only local variables (other than ``hostname``) are defined by your program in advance.

 Importing
 =========
 Since usually many softwares are used together in an enterprise environment,